 Giornate degli Autori

-The sixteenth edition of Giornate degli Autori, promoted by ANAC (The National Association of Filmmakers) and by the authors of Associazione 100autori, will take place in September 2019, during the 76.
+The seventeenth edition of Giornate degli Autori, promoted by ANAC (The National Association of Filmmakers) and by the authors of Associazione 100autori, will take place in September 2020, during the 77.
 Mostra Internazionale d'Arte Cinematografica di Venezia.

 Article 2.
 Eligible films

-With the exception of special cases, all feature films submitted to the Giornate degli Autori must fulfil the following requirements:
+With the exception of special cases, all feature films submitted to Giornate degli Autori must fulfill the following requirements:

 1) only features and documentaries longer than 60 minutes are eligible;